jimustafa/zotero-jabbr/README.md

 2. In Zotero, open the `Tools → Add-ons` menu
 3. Drag the downloaded `.xpi` file to the `Add-ons` popup window
     - Alternatively, click on the :gear: at the top-right of the `Add-ons` popup window, choose `Install Add-on From File…`, and select the downloaded `.xpi` file

+## How to Use

+1. Select a number of items in the library
+2. Open the context menu (`right-click` one of the selected items) and choose `Manage Journal Abbreviations → Update Journal Abbreviations`

+Note: This will only update the `Journal Abbr` field if it is already empty;
+  nothing will be overwritten.

 ## Acknowledgments